Last Updated: January 2024

 Verizon relies on five primary bands for LTE service:

 Verizon also uses bands 46 and 48 in some areas.
 While Verizon may rely on these two bands more extensively in the future, compatibility with these bands is not currently necessary for good performance on Verizon’s network.

-So far, Verizon’s 5G service relies on three bands:
+So far, Verizon’s 5G service relies on five bands:

 - n5 (850 MHz) – Used for Verizon’s low-band 5G